-The winery is located in the area Saint-Emilion high on a terrace overlooking the valley of Dordogne, Nearby are the remains of a large Roman villa.
-Perhaps this was the seat of the born in Bordeaux Roman poet Ausonius (310-395), who also owned vineyards here.
-Famous is the domed wine cellar cut in the rock.
+The winery is in the area Saint-Emilion high on a terrace with a view of the valley of the Dordogne, Nearby are the remains of a large Roman villa.
+Possibly this was the seat of the Roman poet born in Bordeaux Ausonius (310-395), who also owned vineyards here.
+The cathedral-like wine cellar carved into the rock is famous.
 The estate was owned by the two families Vauthier and Dubois-Challon for 250 years.
-After a long dispute Alain Vauthier bought in 1996 the shares of Madame Dubois-Challon and is now the sole owner.
-In 1997, Alain Vauthier separated from Pascal Delbeck and engaged as a consultant to the well-known French oenologist Michel Rolland (* 1947).
-He is now responsible for the vinification himself.
+After a long dispute, Alain Vauthier bought Madame Dubois-Challon's shares in 1996 and is now the sole owner.
+In 1997 Alain Vauthier separated from Pascal Delbeck and engaged the well-known French oenologist Michel as a consultant Rolland (* 1947).
+He is now responsible for the vinification.

-It has been ranked in all classifications (most recently in 2012) with the highest "Premier Grand Cru Classé A".
-The vineyards cover only 7.3 hectares of vineyards on a flat layer of bright, calcareous clay soil over permeable limestone.
-You are half each with Merlot and Cabernet Franc planted, the vines are on average over 50 years old.
-The colorful and extremely long-lived red wine will be 16 to 22 months in principle in 100% new barriques expanded.
-Every three months, the barrels are transferred to remove the depot.
-It takes place beautiful with protein, but mostly none filtration,
+It was rated the highest “Premier Grand Cru Classé A” in all classifications (most recently in 2012).
+The vineyards cover only 7.3 hectares of vines on a flat layer of light, calcareous clay soil above permeable limestone.
+Half of you are with each Merlot and Cabernet Franc planted, the vines are on average over 50 years old.
+The colorful and extremely long-lived red wine is basically 16 to 22 months in 100% new barriques expanded.
+The barrels are refilled every three months to remove the depot.
+There is a beautiful with protein, but mostly none filtration,

-The wine needs a long development time.
-It is also known as the "Château Pétrus des Saint-Émilion" and is one of the most expensive wines in the world, Particularly outstanding vintages are 1976, 1978, 1982, 1983, 1985, 1989, 1990 and 1998.
-A bottle from the 1849 vintage was made in 1995 by one of the well-known wine collectors Hardy Rodenstock (1941-2018) organized Pre-Phylloxera Event tasted by a celebratory round.
-The then 146 years old wine tasted like an old port and was excellent.
-Every year, only about 2,500 boxes of wine are produced.
+The wine takes a long time to develop.
+It is also known as the "Château Pétrus des Saint-Émilion" and is one of the most expensive wines in the world, 1976, 1978, 1982, 1983, 1985, 1989, 1990 and 1998 are considered to be particularly outstanding vintages Rodenstock (1941-2018) organized Pre-Phylloxera Event tasted by a prominent group.
+The then 146 year old wine tasted like an old port and was rated excellent.
+Only around 2,500 boxes of wine are produced each year.
 The excellent second wine is called "Chapelle d'Ausone".